 Gram’s Pasties makes it well known that it is “Readers Choice” top-voted pasty.
-In my most recent visit (2016), according to the sign out front, that award was given to Gram seven times.
+In my original visit (2016), according to the sign out front, that award was given to Gram seven times.
+As of 2019, that award is up to 10 times.

 Of course, it’s not mentioned that the award is from Escanaba’s Daily Press where the main competition is Dobber’s… and that’s about it.
 On a wider scale, Gram’s failed to make the Top 10 in a vote at USA Today for best pasties in Michigan.